 Executive Producer Raney Aronson-Rath

-Raney Aronson-Rath is the executive producer of FRONTLINE, PBS’ flagship investigative journalism series.
+Raney Aronson-Rath is the executive producer of FRONTLINE, PBS’ flagship investigative journalism series, and is a leading voice on the future of journalism.

-From the emergence of ISIS in Syria to the hidden history of the NFL and concussions to the secret reality of rape on the job for immigrant women, Aronson-Rath oversees FRONTLINE’s award-winning reporting on air and online and directs the series’ evolution and editorial vision.
+From the battle for control of Mosul to the hidden history of the NFL and concussions, and the rise of white supremacy groups in America, Aronson-Rath oversees FRONTLINE’s acclaimed reporting on air and online and directs the series’ evolution and editorial vision.

 A leading voice on narrative journalism, documentary filmmaking, and visual storytelling, Aronson-Rath pioneered a collaborative model for investigative journalism that The New York Times described as “increasingly important … as a way to reach new viewers and produce more in-depth reports.”

-She has developed and managed nearly 30 in-depth, cross-platform journalism partnerships with some of the nation’s premiere news outlets, including ProPublica, American Public Media’s Marketplace, PBS NewsHour, The New York Times, CBC Television and Univision — and has significantly grown both FRONTLINE’s broadcast and digital audiences in the process.
+She has developed and managed nearly 30 in-depth, cross-platform journalism partnerships with outlets including ProPublica, The New York Times and Univision — and has significantly grown both FRONTLINE’s broadcast and digital audiences in the process.

-A 2014-2015 Fellow at the MIT Open Doc Lab, Aronson-Rath has spoken on the future of journalism at the Skoll World Forum, the TV Next Summit, the National Scholastic Press Association’s High School Journalism Convention, Columbia University Graduate School of Journalism, the Power of Narrative Journalism Conference, and at universities including Stanford, UC Berkeley, NYU and MIT.
+A 2014-2015 Fellow at the MIT Open Doc Lab, Aronson-Rath has spoken on the future of journalism at the Skoll World Forum, the TV Next Summit, the National Scholastic Press Association’s High School Journalism Convention, Columbia Journalism School, the Power of Narrative Journalism Conference, and at universities including Stanford, UC Berkeley, NYU and MIT.

 Aronson-Rath joined FRONTLINE in 2007 as a senior producer.
 She was named deputy executive producer by David Fanning, the series’ founder, in 2012, and then became executive producer in 2015.
 Before managing FRONTLINE, Aronson-Rath produced several notable FRONTLINE documentaries including News War, The Last Abortion Clinic, The Jesus Factor, Law & Disorder, and Post Mortem.

 Prior to FRONTLINE, Aronson-Rath worked at ABC News and The Wall Street Journal.
-She earned her bachelor’s degree in South Asian studies and history from the University of Wisconsin, and received her master’s from the Columbia University Graduate School of Journalism.
+She earned her bachelor’s degree from the University of Wisconsin and her master’s from Columbia Journalism School.